Your Hit Percentage :

 If the attempted attack fails to score, but the ball remains in play, the resulting stat is called a “zero attack.”
 This statistic contributes to the player’s Total Attack score at the end of the game but doesn’t count as a hitting error.

-A good hitting percentage is anything above 300.
+A good hitting percentage is anything over 300.
 A player in the 200 range would be considered average volleyball stats, while 100 is below average but still contributing to the team’s overall score.

 It takes a ton of work and practice for a player or team to reach a good hitting percentage, so don’t be discouraged by an average or below-average score.
 The greatest benefit of tracking volleyball stats is to use them as motivation to keep working on your technique and team strategies.